GillesZunino/dotfiles/README.md

     Invoke-Expression -Command ( Invoke-WebRequest -Uri https://raw.githubusercontent.com/GillesZunino/dotfiles/powershell/Configure.ps1 ).Content
     ```
 3. Install all variants of `MesloLGS NF` font from the [MesloLGS NF repository](https://github.com/romkatv/powerlevel10k/blob/master/font.md).
 Make sure to install for all users.
+4. [Optional] Install all variants of `Cascadia Mono PL` font from the [Cascadia GitHub release page](https://github.com/microsoft/cascadia-code/releases).
+Make sure to install for all users.

-4. If using Windows Terminal, create a new Windows Terminal entry:
+5. If using Windows Terminal, create a new Windows Terminal entry:
     ```json
     {
         "guid": "{574e775e-4f2a-5b96-ac1e-a2962a402336}",